- My Rant: Why imaging? Why SMS?

 - Public Group Policy Intensive Training and Workshop Schedule Update

-- Upcoming Conferences, Appearances, and Classes
+- Upcoming appearances and schedule

 - Subscribe, Unsubscribe, and Usage Information

 This issue is (Iâm sorry folks) a rant.
 Itâs not about the war, or politicsâbut about something close to us, that we can all rally behind: disk imaging and management products.